 6. Forced exercise when:

 a.
-The student's behavior is related to his disability;
+The student's behavior is related to the student's disability;

 b.
 The exercise would have a harmful effect on the student's health; or

 c.
-The student's disability prevents participation in such activities.
+The student's disability prevents participation in such activities; or

 7. Deprivation of necessities, including: